ckan/ckan/doc/datastore.rst

 with a powerful Web-accessible Data API, all seamlessly integrated into the CKAN interface and authorization system.

+.. note:: The DataStore requires PostgreSQL 9.0 or later.

 Installation and Configuration
 ==============================